kpberry/image-to-ascii/README.md

 - [minimal](alphabets/minimal.txt)
 - [symbols](alphabets/symbols.txt)

-### -b, --brightness-offset <BRIGHTNESS_OFFSET>    [default: 128, min: 0, max: 255]
+### -b, --brightness-offset <BRIGHTNESS_OFFSET>    [default: 0, min: 0, max: 255]
 Amount subtracted from each grayscale pixel of the image before computing character similarities.
-Darker images tend to look better with low brightness offsets, while lighter images tend to look better with high ones.
+For color output, a brightness offset of 0 is typically appropriate.
+For black and white output, darker images tend to look better with low brightness offsets, while lighter images tend to look better with high ones.

 ### -f, --font \<FONT>                    [default: courier]
 Name or path specifying a font to use.
 The provided font must be monospace in .bdf format and have a glyph for each character in the provided alphabet.
 Valid font names are: